cproctor/bba/content/pages/course_info.md

     <div class="profile-text">
         <h3>Yipu Zheng</h3>
         <p>
-Yipu Zheng is a master's student in Learning Analytics at Teachers College, Columbia University.
-Her research interest focuses on capturing, assessing and facilitating learners’ attempts in problem-finding and creative problem-solving processes utilizing multi-modal data analytics methods.
-Before joining Teachers College, she earned her B.S. degree in Mechanical Engineering from the University of California, Berkeley.
-Hoping to empower young learners to raise and address novel and personally-meaningful problems, she co-founded a makerspace, which has collaborated with more than 15 schools and local communities to develop creative problem-solving after-school programs, hands-on workshops, and making kits for K-8 students in Shenzhen, China.
+Yipu Zheng is a doctoral student in the Instructional Technology & Media program at Teachers College (TC), Columbia University.
+Her research interest focuses on capturing, assessing and facilitating learners’ problem-finding and creative problem-solving processes using multi-modal data analytics methods.
+Before joining TLTL, she earned her B.S. degree in Mechanical Engineering from the University of California, Berkeley and her M.S. degree in Learning Analytics from TC.
+Aiming to empower young learners in local communities to raise and address novel and personally-meaningful inquiries, she has initiated an annual event, Global Create Summit, and co-founded a makerspace, which has collaborated with more than 15 schools and local groups to deliver creative problem-solving after-school programs, hands-on workshops, and making kits for K-8 students in Shenzhen, China.
         </p>
     </div>
 </div>